NUTRTIONAL BALANCING

 Dr Paul Eck

-Dr. Paul Eck [1925-1996] used the HMA during the 1970's and 1980's to understand the role of nutrient minerals in the body.
+Dr. Paul Eck [1925-1996] used the HMA during the 1970's and 1980's to understand nutritional wellness.
 He combined an array of modern biological concepts that included oxidation types by Dr. George Watson, the stages of stress discovered by Dr. Hans Selye, sympathetic and parasympathetic balancing by Dr. Melvin Page, and mineral balancing by Dr. William Albrecht.

 Eck’s nutrient mineral work continued after his death by a second generation of researchers.
 His legacy includes the Analytical Research Laboratory, which performs the HMA, and Endo-Met, which produces supplements specifically designed to balance nutrient minerals in the body.